-- ALWAYS keep your worksite free of any sparks or flame.
-The fuel, lubricating oil, grease, and anti-freeze inside the excavator are flammable.
-Keep the welding and soldering devices away from the excavator. - NEVER smoke at and around the worksite. - NEVER use your cellphone or any other similar device when filling the fuel or lubricating oil. - Keep your worksite well-lit at all times.
+- ALWAYS free your worksite of any sparks or flame.
+The fuel, lubricating oil, grease, and antifreeze inside the excavator are flammable.
+Keep the welding and soldering devices away from the excavator. - ALWAYS forbid smoking at and around your worksite. - NEVER use your cellphone or any other similar device when filling the fuel or lubricating oil. - Keep your worksite well-lit at all times.
 Use additional illumination when necessary.
 DO NOT operate the excavator if you don't have a clear vision.

 Keep your worksite well-ventilated.
 NEVER operate your excavator in a closed area with poor ventilation.
-If natural ventilation is impossible, install a fan and lengthen the exhaust pipe to ensure the fume doesn't get denser inside the closed worksite.
+If you must and natural ventilation is impossible, install a ventilation fan and lengthen the exhaust pipe to make sure the fume doesn't get denser inside the closed worksite.

-Some construction materials may contain asbestos.
+- Some construction materials may contain asbestos.
 Exercise EXTREME care and discretion when dealing with the material.
-Ensure all personnel wear either a half-face or full-face respirator paired with a NIOSH-rated N100, R100, or the more common P100 filter.

-Do not use compressed air to clean your worksite.
+Make sure all the personnel involved wear either a half-face or full-face respirator paired with a NIOSH-rated N100, R100, or the more common P100 filter. - Do not use compressed air to clean your worksite.
 DO NOT polish or grind materials containing asbestos.
-If working indoors and there is asbestos dust, all personnel must wear a respirator.
-Install a ventilation system with a polymer filter before working on material containing asbestos.
-Limit authorized personnel access to the worksite and follow the national and local codes and regulations concerning the disposal and handling of asbestos.

-• DO NOT put any body part into any moving parts of the excavator.
+If working indoors and there is asbestos dust, require all the personnel involved to wear the respirator mentioned above and install a ventilation system with polymer filter before actually working on material containing asbestos.
+Limit access to the worksite to authorized personnel and follow the national and local codes and regulations concerning the disposal and handling of asbestos. - DO NOT put any body part of your body into any moving parts of the excavator.
 The clearance may change when the excavator moves.
-Inform your ground personnel, evacuate any bystanders, and enclose your worksite with barriers or hurdles before operation.
+Train the ground personnel about this, evacuate your worksite of any bystanders, and enclose your worksite with barriers or hurdles before operation.

-• ALWAYS inspect the terrain and the ground in the worksite before operation.
-Inspect the building structure for indoor operation, ensuring the structure can bear the operating mass of the excavator.
+ALWAYS inspect the terrain and the ground in the worksite before operation.
+Inspect the building structure for indoor operation, being sure the structure can bear the operating mass of the excavator.
 When walking on a structure like a bridge, make sure the structure can bear the operating mass of the excavator.

 - DO NOT operate on soft or damp soil ground, on which this excavator may tilt or fall over.
 DO NOT operate on unstable ground.
-If the ground vibrates or shakes as you drive, cease driving and exit the excavator immediately. - ALWAYS know the locations of obstacles such as ditches, utility lines (such as gas, power, water), and things that might fall (like trees, overhead wires, or stones on a cliff).
+If the ground vibrates or shakes as your drive over, cease driving and exit the excavator immediately. - ALWAYS know the locations of obstacles such as ditches, utility lines such as gas, power, water lines, and things that might fall such as trees, overhead wires or stones on a cliff.